Public API · Free · No signup

 Build with the Decryption Blast Radius API

 The same API that powers npx pqcheck, the browser extension, and the GitHub Action.
 Free, no signup, no API key.
-Rate-limited at ~60 requests/minute per IP for cost protection.
+Default 600 requests/hour per IP; 2000/hour for our own first-party UAs (pqcheck-cli, cipherwake-mcp, pqcheck-action, cipherwake-extension) so AI-coder workflows on shared-IP hosts don't hit the wall.

 30-second quickstart